 And because the default WordPress editor hides the Headings drop down in the second row, surely thousands of site editors miss it.
 Again, the new editor has the drop down with headings as the first item since headings are one of the keys to creating accessible content.

 An editor with lots of buttons is powerful.
-That includes the power to do bad things.4 A smaller editor is easy.
+That includes the power to do bad things. ((That does not include The Power of Love.))
+A smaller editor is easy.

 After removing many buttons and options, it’s possible to condense all formatting buttons to a single row with the most important options first.
 In addition, I moved the blockquote to the Formats drop down since blockquote is a format more like a heading than a style like bold or italic.
 Headings 5 and 6 are removed since pages rarely get that deep and, at least anecdotally, it seems that having more headings encourages people to using headings incorrectly.